Tips for Building a Morning Routine That Sticks

-1. Break your "morning routine" into the concrete, manageable actions.
+1. Break your “morning routine” into concrete, manageable actions.
 An example might look something like this:

 • Do a ten-minute meditation after getting dressed.